Inventsable/cep-vue-cli-router/README.md

 - [Vue-CLI-3](https://cli.vuejs.org/) as Node.js tooling (webkit)
 - Paginations via [Vue Router](https://router.vuejs.org/)
 - Full typescript support for any app with pravdomil's Adobe types (same as writing .jsx scripts but access to host DOM as autocomplete while typing)
-- Personal utility components that handle context/flyout menus, launching CEF debug, matching all host app styles and more
+- Various personal utility components that handle context/flyout menus, launching CEF debug, common errors with Webpack, matching all host app styles and more

 ## Filetree for panel: